 The Dominican Republic is an independent country, although it shares its western border with Haiti, on the island of Hispaniola.
-The community of Las Terrenas is located on the north shore of the Samaná Peninsula—about 90 minutes from the capital, Santo Domingo, by a smooth, modern, and scenic highway.
+The community of Las Terrenas is located on the north shore of the Samaná Peninsula.
+On the map it looks like a little thumb on top of the island.

-In the past few decades, Las Terrenas (population 39,221) has become the vacation destination for many Europeans, especially the French.
-The official language of the Dominican Republic is Spanish, but, while walking around the whimsical town of Las Terrenas, French is the predominant language you’ll hear.
+Over the past few decades, Las Terrenas (population 39,221) has become one of the most popular Caribbean vacation destination for Europeans, especially the French.
+The official language of the Dominican Republic is Spanish, but walking around the whimsical town of Las Terrenas French is the predominant language you’ll hear.

-Most North Americans focus on Punta Cana or Puerto Plata for all-inclusive beach resorts or choose Santo Domingo for historical and cultural experiences.
-If superb beach living is your goal, I’m with the Europeans—the best location in the DR is Las Terrenas.
+Traditionally, most North Americans head to Punta Cana or Puerto Plato for all-inclusive beach resorts, or they choose Santo Domingo for historical and cultural experiences.
+But if superb beach living is your goal, I agree with the Europeans—the best location in the DR is Las Terrenas.

 While I focused on Playa Bonita—because my group of friends and I rented an apartment on that beach—other notable nearby beaches include Playa Cosón and Playa Ballenas (the beach shown in the first photo above).